juju/docs/src/en/config-scaleway.md

 - You have configured your [SSH Key](https://www.scaleway.com/docs/configure_new_ssh_key)
 - You have installed libffi-dev and libssl-dev

 ## Installation

-Plugin installation is done via pipi, the Python package manager, available by default on Ubuntu.
+Plugin installation is done via 'pip', the Python package manager, available by default on Ubuntu.

 A [virtualenv](http://virtualenv.readthedocs.org/en/latest/index.html) is also recommanded to sandbox this install from your system packages: